 Dry Needling is a highly effective technique that uses a very fine needle without any medication to relax trigger points in muscles.
-Trigger points are the “knots” or tight bands you can feel within muscles that can contribute to pain, decreased flexibility and decreased muscle function.
+Points are the “knots” or tight bands you can feel within muscles that can contribute to pain, decreased flexibility and decreased muscle function.
 If other modes of treatment have not been effective in the past at reducing your muscular pain, consider Dry Needling.

 Who can benefit from Dry Needling?